 Fibroid Pain During Pregnancy

+We often get asked, what does fibroid pain during pregnancy feels like.
 During pregnancy, the uterus receives much more blood and nutrients, and fibroids have been known to grow rapidly during these times.
 As this goes on, the veins of the fibroid can close off.
-This is called “red degeneration” due to the appearance of the stagnant blood in the fibroid, and it is a specific type of fibroid pain that happens much more frequently after a woman with fibroids gets pregnant.
+This is called “red degeneration” due to the appearance of stagnant blood in the fibroid, and it is a specific type of fibroid pain that happens much more frequently after a woman with fibroids gets pregnant.
 It often starts abruptly and can feel like a sharp stabbing pain sensation.
 Fortunately, this process is neither dangerous to the mother nor the baby.⁶⁻⁷

 Fibroid Pain Relief

-Apart from NSAIDs, there are also many other medications that require a doctor’s prescription but have been shown to reduce fibroid pain & other symptoms.
+Apart from NSAIDs, there are also many other medications that require a doctor’s prescription but have been shown to reduce fibroid pain & other symptoms bringing fibroid relief.
 These medications are often a type of hormone modulator, and research is ongoing to find the most effective medication that also has the fewest side effects.⁸⁻⁹

-Surgery is the most invasive treatment option for fibroids.
+Surgery is the most invasive treatment option for fibroid pain relief.
 A surgeon may remove the fibroids (myomectomy) or the entire uterus (hysterectomy), and the best method is often based on personal preference.

 Non-Surgical Fibroid Treatment